gMatas/ezserialization/README.md

 ## About

 EzSerialization is meant to be simple in features and usage.
-It follows these two ideas:
+It follows these three ideas:

 - **Python dicts based**.
 This package only helps to serialize objects to dicts.
   Converting them to JSON, XML, etc. is left to the user.
 - **Transparent serialization logic**.
 It does not have automatic `from_dict()` & `to_dict()` methods that convert class instances of any kind to dicts.
-Implementing them is left to the end-user, thus being transparent with what actually happens with the user data.
+Implementing them is left to the end-user, thus being transparent with what actually happens with this data.
+- **Thread-safe**.
+Serialization, deserialization & its enabling/disabling is thread-safe.

 All EzSerialization do is it wraps `to_dict()` & `from_dict()` methods for selected classes to inject, register and use class type information for deserialization.